 You may have already read about Audiosocket in Mashable or TechCrunch, or maybe you’ve read the profile on it done by Entrepreneur magazine.
-Even if you haven’t, you’re in for a treat, as today, we bring you an interview with the man who is revolutionizing online music licensing, Audiosocket CEO Brent McCrossen.
-[In the interest of transparency I must divulge that I've known Brent for years and have had the pleasure of watching his endeavor from birth pains to a raging success.]
+Even if you haven’t, you’re in for a treat with this interview with a man who is revolutionizing online music licensing, Audiosocket CEO Brent McCrossen.
+[In the interest of transparency I must divulge that I’ve known Brent for years and have had the pleasure of watching his endeavor from birth pains to a raging success.]

-And now, without further ado, our interview with Brent McCrossen of Audiosocket.
+And now, without further ado, here’s our interview with Brent McCrossen of Audiosocket.

 What inspired your approach to music licensing?
 How much of it was informed by your work with music in New Orleans and Seattle, and in what way?